ankitojha07/ankitojha07/README.md

 💬 I would love to talk about internship opportunities starting December 2022. </br>

-💡 I am currently focusing on Data Structures and Algorithm in Java and DevOps.
+💡 I am currently focusing on Data Structures and Algorithm and Developemnt (Mobile applications and Web Apps).
 A beginner contributor at Open Source. <br/>

 💞️ I’m looking to collaborate on any open source platform. <br />